 He hadn't taken office yet.

-January 20th, the day of the president's inauguration.
+January 20th, the day of the president's inauguration, let the battle begin.

 That's the lawyer that you're hearing from here.

-Uh, it doesn't fit the bill of someone that is interested in any truth, does it?
+It doesn't fit the bill as someone that is interested in any truth, does it?

 You know, you got a former Obama White House official, a CNN pundit.

-Eason, by the way, worked with this crazy organization, citizens for responsibility and ethics in Washington crew before going to join Obama.
+Eason, by the way, worked with this crazy organization, Citizens for Responsibility and Ethics and Washington crew before going to join Obama.

-Breitbart pointed out in 2011, Andrew Breitbart, that he was the serving as the ethics czar.
+Breitbart pointed out in 2011, Andrew Breitbart, that he was serving as the ethics czar.

 In that capacity, he opened up White House visitor logs to the public.